 - Projects that do not meet our stated funding priorities

-- General fund-raising campaigns or appeals
+- General fundraising campaigns or appeals

 - Supplementary schools